 Download and Verify VAPT certificate

 A VAPT certificate attests to the fact that your application has been tested and rectified.
 Any trustworthy VAPT service provider can certify your organization with a VAPT certificate.
 It can also help you achieve certain data privacy compliance and help build customer trust while using your secured applications.
-You can directly download and verify your VAPT certificate within the Astra’s Security Scan dashboard itself.
-Check out how Astra’s VAPT certificate looks like:
+You can directly download and verify your VAPT certificate within Astra’s Security Scan dashboard itself.
+Check out what Astra’s VAPT certificate looks like:

 Safe to host certificate:

 Safe to host certificate is an X.509 certificate that assures security between the client and service communications.
 Mainly hosting companies need to acquire a ‘Safe to host’ certificate.
 You can get ‘Safe to host’ certified by submitting a formal request to the Certificate Authority (CA).
 Credible security service companies like Astra Security can also issue ‘Safe to host’ certificates to hosting companies after conducting a VAPT.

 HIPAA stands for Health Insurance Portability and Accountability Act.
 HIPAA is a 1996 American Act that binds the US healthcare sector to follow secure data security & passage procedures to help battle the prevalent cybercrime in the sector.
 To become HIPAA certified, a healthcare facility needs to undergo security testing to fortify itself from vulnerabilities.

 CERT-IN (Indian Computer Emergency Response Team) is an Indian government body that falls under the Indian Ministry of Electronics and Information Technology.
 It is a nodal agency whose job is to handle cybersecurity incidents, issue alerts & advisories, and collect data & analyze cyber incidents.
 You can proclaim a CERT-IN certificate by getting security testing from a CERT empanelled security service provider.